kobare/techie-tuts/_posts/heroku/2020-12-14-deploy-rails-6-app-to-heroku-using-heroku-git.markdown

 **Note:** In case of webpack error after deploying:

-Create app/javascript/stylesheets folder and add in that folder empty application.scss file
+Create app/javascript/stylesheets folder and add in that folder, create an empty application.scss file

 <br>Then open app/javascript/packs/application.js file and import added file to your pack js file with;